About the Fund

 Community-based watershed stewardship organizations in the Central Valley, Sacramento Valley, west slope of the Sierra Nevada or east slope of the coast range wishing to submit applications for consideration for funding should carefully review the Eligibility Criteria, Application Instructions, and other information in this announcement.
 After submitting this Letter of Inquiry, applicants may be asked for additional information or clarification of answers to specific questions.

-We encourage applicants to seek grants ranging from $20,000 (minimum) to $100,000 (maximum).
-For each applicant organization, your requested amount should not exceed 25% of your organization’s typical annual expenses.
-Multi-year requests are allowed – in such instances, the annual amount sought should not exceed 25% of the applicant’s typical annual expenses.
+Grants range from $20,000 to $100,000.
+If a larger SEP became available, larger grants may be possible to organizations with the capacity to conduct a larger project or scale a project.
+So, please include information about how you could expand a proposed project.
+Grants should not exceed 25% of your organization’s typical annual expenses.
+Multi-year requests are allowed – in such instances, the annual amount sought should not exceed 25% of typical annual expenses.

 Please sign up here to receive notifications of future grant opportunities.

 Eligibility and Priorities

 To be eligible for a grant from the Central Valley Disadvantaged Community Water Quality Grants Program, the applicant and project must meet all of the following criteria.Submitting an application for consideration does not in any way guarantee any level of funding whatsoever.
 Click here to read more and review project examples.